n8henrie/n8henrie.github.io/_posts/2011-06-08-harder-i-work.md

   </div></p>

   <p>
-    I must keep reminding myself of this…
+    I must keep reminding myself of this...
   </p>

   <p>
-    Thanks to <a href="http://lifehacker.com/" title="Lifehacker" target="_blank">Lifehacker</a> for <a href="http://lifehacker.com/5809636/the-harder-i-work-the-luckier-i-get" target="_blank">bringing this quote</a> — one of my Dad’s favorites — to mind.
+    Thanks to <a href="http://lifehacker.com/" title="Lifehacker" target="_blank">Lifehacker</a> for <a href="http://lifehacker.com/5809636/the-harder-i-work-the-luckier-i-get" target="_blank">bringing this quote</a> — one of my Dad's favorites — to mind.
   </p>
 </div>